PredictiveEcology/LandWeb/README.md

 - Eliot McIntire (eliot.mcintire@canada.ca)
 - Alex M. Chubaty (achubaty@for-cast.ca)

-**Date:** November 29, 2019
+**Date:** February 26, 2020

 ### Getting the code

-All modules are written in R and all model code was developed collaboratively using GitHub (<https://github.com>), with each module contained in it's own git repository (see below).
+All modules are written in R and all model code was developed collaboratively using GitHub (<https://github.com>), with each module contained in its own git repository (see below).
 Code that is shared among modules was bundled into R packages, and hosted in open git repositories.
 All package code is automatically and regularly tested using cross-platform continuous integration frameworks to ensure the code is reliable and free of errors.